 The extended solar jobs programme will provide longer programme certainty to solar developers than current programmes, funded through 2015, and is expected to attract significant private investment in solar photovoltaic systems, enable the sustainable development of a robust solar power industry in New York, create well-paying skilled jobs, improve the reliability of the electric grid, and reduce air pollution.

 Solar has the potential to play a huge role in New York’s climate-conscious building strategy.
 Consider this: two-thirds of New York City’s buildings could feasibly host solar-electric systems — enough to meet half the city’s demand for peak power.
 And a lot of that could be developed today at a cost competitive with current electricity rates.

 The solar industry has been working hard for many years to expand New York’s solar policies.
 And this latest announcement from Governor Cuomo shows it’s really starting to pay off.
 But actually funding these programmes is the real issue.
 The State of the State address is designed to outline priorities — not always outline a plan for implementation.
 It remains to be seen if the Governor can fully raise the amount of money needed to meet these goals.
 The appointment of Richard Kauffman, a former adviser to Energy Secretary Steven Chu, as energy czar will certainly help the process along.

-Steve Lacey is an energy reporter and contributor to Think Progress where this article first appeared.
+Steve Lacey, Think Progress where this article first appeared.